-I think the most important part of being a friend is the trust through each other.
-I think it’s trust through each other, because if we don’t trust each other.
-Then when somebody tell you something is good then you might be confused to think is it really good for you.
-If you don’t trust your friends maybe that you won’t have friends anymore.
+I think the most important part of being a good friend is having a trustworthy character.
+Being able to trust each other is important because if we don’t trust each other, then when my friend tells me something is good, then I might be confused and wonder whether it really is good for me.
+For example… If I don’t trust my friends, then maybe I won’t have friends anymore.

 Who is your hero?

-My hero is the first chairman of China; Mao Ze Dong.
-I pick him for my hero because he takes China out of poor and if there isn’t he, then China wouldn’t be like now.
-He did a lot of good things in the past.
-He constituted the things that we should do now and the things that we should do in the future.
-If there wasn’t he then there won’t have the China today.
+My hero is the first chairman of China: Mao Ze Dong.
+I pick him for my hero because he took China out of poverty.
+If it wasn’t for him, then China wouldn’t be like it is now.
+He did a lot of good things in the past, such as… He constituted the things that we should do now and the things that we should do in the future, such as… If there wasn’t he then there won’t have the China today.